Current Projects

 Mutually Assistive Robotics

-Principle Investigator: Elaine Short
+Principal Investigator: Elaine Short

-Co-Principle Investigators: Chris Rogers, Matthias Scheutz, and Jivko Sinapov
+Co-Principal Investigators: Chris Rogers, Matthias Scheutz, and Jivko Sinapov

 User Interface for a robotics program